Schools

 Stage 1 – School communication in the past – 2024 HSIE syllabus

-Supporting the 2024 HSIE syllabus topic The Way People Communicate has Changed Over Time, Stage 1 students examine and engage with physical evidence to learn about the past.
-Immersed in historic spaces they interact with objects, images and stories that provide evidence of changes in communication over a lifetime and beyond.
+Supporting the 2024 HSIE syllabus topic The Way People Communicate has Changed Over Time, Stage 1 students examine and engage with objects, images and stories to learn about the past.
+Immersed in historic spaces they use historic objects in context that provide evidence of changes in communication over the past 150 years.
+Reflecting on their experiences, students can then draw evidence and make conclusions on how and why communications have changed.

 - Receive a handwritten letter in the mail in anticipation of their visit